Ixcatl/fables_novasophonia/docs/core/items.rst

     * - ?
       - ?☼
       - tbd
-    * - ?
+    * - Conduit Berry
       - ?☼
-      - tbd
+      - A small opalescent berry, borne from a slender white ivy which fruits only once in its long life.
+Eating this fruit bolsters the soul; consuming three conduit berries increases maximum Anima by 1.
     * - Astrahest
       - ?☼
       - Brittle and impossibly light, astrahest is a pseudo-mineral forming where leylines make a perfect intersection.
 When snapped apart, astrahest resonates loudly with the creature, granting it +1 Attunement point and vanishing.
-ATo pluck it from the source without immediately consuming it, the creature must make a Grace check with 3 successes.
+To pluck it from the source without immediately consuming it, the creature must make a Grace check with 3 successes.
     * - Alkahest
       - ?☼
-      - tbd
+      - An alchemically powdered form of astrahest.